RFA0608/QQS3C/README.md

 # ℹ️ Notice
 The library is now updating.
-%% The cause of the update can be found in the schedule section of another branch of the library, "separated_encrypted_part".%%
+The cause of the update can be found in the schedule section of another branch of the library, "separated_encrypted_part".
 The branch is up to date and the final deadline for its verification is by March, 2026.

 If you want to see latest version of encrypted control advance example, you can refer to [Encrypted Control Advanced](https://github.com/lsw23101/Encrypted_Quanser) repository, Which is made by Sangwon Lee who is contributor of this library.